SrijanBadhya/Debsoc/Running the PES Debsoc.md

 From the way my CUPD lore went down, it was clear that my bad impression of adjing just became worse.

 Trends get pushed in micro ways.
-One of my seniors once was coming to a session after a long time, and when I asked them to adj, they replied, "I'm not coming to a session after so
+One of my seniors once was coming to a session after a long time, and when I asked them to adj, they replied, "I'm not coming to a session after so long to _adj_".